ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/Interview-with-wildfire-PIO.md

 # Interview with a Wildfire Public Information Officer, Redding, California (11/24/2024)

-I interviewed a wildfire Public Information Officer/volunteer firefighter in Redding, California to get background information on what types of data it would be most useful to collect when working to create a ML wildfire prediction tool using AI, *subject: wildfire spread*
+I interviewed a wildfire Public Information Officer/volunteer firefighter in Redding, California, to get background information on what types of data it would be most useful to collect when working to create a ML wildfire prediction tool using AI, *subject: wildfire spread*

 **What fires were you involved in?** I worked on: August Complex Fire (2020), Hirz Fire (2018), McFarland and Monument Fires(2021), South Fire(2019).